jetstream-cloud/js2docs/docs/faq/alloc.md

 >  * [https://portal.xsede.org/allocations/managing](https://portal.xsede.org/allocations/managing){target=_blank}

 !!!
-Reminder
+Note

-    Please note that it can take up to four hours for users added to an allocation to become active.
+    **It can take up to four hours for users added to an allocation to become active.**

 ---